gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 <p align="center"> <img src="./docs/misc/fcn_diagram.png"> </p>

-# Selection of Neural Network Hyper Parameters:
+# Selection of Hyper Parameters:

-In the following sections I will explain how each parameter was selected/adjusted:
+In the following sections I will explain how each parameter was selected/adjusted for this project:

 ## Batch Size: